tanu-khanuja/starwars_survey/README.md

 - `StarWars.csv`: The original dataset used for the analysis.
 - `main.ipynb`: The Jupyter Notebook containing the code for data cleaning, analysis, and visualization.
+- `figures`: This folder contains all the figures generated during the analysis
 - `README.md`: This file, providing an overview and guide to the project.

 ## Steps Performed